College of Education - Graduate

 - Learning logs (these may look somewhat different in each class, depending on the objectives of the course and the means of accomplishing them)

-- End-of-course integrative essays (the ‘final’) (these replace the reflective essays previously required for the portfolio)
+- End-of-course integrative essays (the ‘final’)

 All of the materials for the portfolio are generated within the reading/language arts courses as part of the learning experiences of those courses.